apl-cornell/viaduct/artifact-eval/README.txt

 ## 1 - Getting Started

+This section contains information on how to build and run the Docker container that contains the Viaduct compiler (1.1), how to use the Viaduct compiler (1.2), and how to build the Viaduct compiler (1.3).

 ### 1.1 - Building the artifact

-We provide the artifact for the Viaduct compiler through a Docker image, so these instructions assume that your machine already has Docker installed.
+We provide the artifact for the Viaduct compiler through a Docker container, so these instructions assume that your machine already has Docker installed.
 We have tested the artifact building process on OS X (VERSION) and Linux (Ubuntu 20.0.1) operating systems with Docker version (VERSION), but it should work on